Radial overlap correction to superallowed $0^+ \to 0^+$ nuclear $\beta$ decays using the shell model with Hartree-Fock

 As a functional of the different densities, the nuclear part of the Skyrme HF field generally depends on the isospin orientation.
 It was demonstrated that this property is analogous with the (a-)symmetry term of the phenomenological WS potential~\cite{DG}, except for the spurious isospin mixing contribution arising from the variational principle and not from the forces.
 The manifestation of this unphysical effect can be seen very clearly in the ground-state HF wave functions of an $N\ne Z$ nucleus calculated by using an isospin-invariant interaction~\cite{Satula2,Rafalski,Satula1}.
 In the present work, we use the many-body eigenstates of the shell-model Hamiltonian, which in a spherical harmonic-oscillator basis are characterized by the good values of angular momentum and isospin.
 The isospin-mixing may only influence the radial part of the single-particle wave functions, which we use to replace the harmonic oscillator wave functions.
 Our solution to this problem will be discussed later in subsection~\ref{fit}.

-The Coulomb potential consists of a repulsive direct term and an attractive exchange term, i.e., $V_{Coul}(r)=V_{Coul}^{dir}(r)+V_{Coul}^{ex}(r)$.
-The Coulomb direct term derived from the two-body Coulomb interaction~\eqref{coul} takes the form,

-where $\rho_{ch}(r)$ denotes the nuclear charge density which is usually approximated by the point-like proton density $\rho_p(r)$.
-Unfortunately, its exchange counterpart cannot be treated exactly without scarifying the simplicities that come with use of zero-range Skyrme interactions~\cite{Skalski,LeBloas}.
-In nearly all self-consistent Skyrme HF calculations, the Coulomb exchange potential is accounted for within the local Slater approximation~\cite{Slater} which leads to the additional attractive part of the proton mean field,

-The validity of the approximation~\eqref{Sl} for the calculation of $\delta_{RO}$ and further electromagnetic corrections such as those due to the finite size of nucleons, vacuum polarization, electromagnetic spin-orbit as well as the impact of charge density gradient on the Coulomb exchange term, will be discussed together in section~\ref{EM}.
+The validity of the Slater approximation~\eqref{Sl} for the Coulomb exchange potential and further electromagnetic corrections such as those due to the finite size of nucleons, vacuum polarization, electromagnetic spin-orbit as well as the impact of charge density gradient on the approximation just mentioned, will be discussed together in section~\ref{EM}.